-Parents expect the highest standards of safety at a BSA-accredited camp.
+Parents expect the highest standards of safety at a Scouting America-accredited camp.
 The health and safety (HS) standards ensure that these expectations are met.
 The first standard, Youth Protection, applies to all camp properties and camps.
 The majority of the health and safety standards apply to all camp properties and camps.
-All applicable standards must be met for accreditation.